-Priorities for staff development for the 2016-18 school years have been focused on the national Common Core State Standards primarily English Language Arts.
+Priorities for staff development for the 2016-18 school years have been focused on the national Common Core State Standards - primarily English Language Arts.
 The primary focus for the 2016-17 school year has been on the implementation of the Professional Learning Communities framework and the subsequent cycle of planning, data collection, analysis, and implementation.
 The development has been done on school release days as well as during after-school presentations by District and county experts.
 Staff development funds have been set aside to release teachers for workshops and meetings on the development of the materials and curriculum.
-Further staff development for the 2018-19 school year will focus on utilizing data and our transition to a new data and student information system, Illuminate.
+Further staff development for the 2019-20 school year will focus on utilizing data and outside resources to address social-emotional learning and the climate of Community High School as a safe environment to seek support.

-\Where there are student course enrollments of at least one student.
+^{}Where there are student course enrollments of at least one student.